1929–30 Northern Rugby Football League season: Final

+Replay

+County leagues

+St. Helens won the Lancashire League, and Huddersfield won the Yorkshire League.

 Challenge Cup

 Widnes beat St Helens 10–3 in the Challenge Cup Final at Wembley played before a crowd of 36,544.

 This was Widnes' first Cup Final appearance and thus their first Cup Final win.

+County cups

+Warrington beat Salford 15–2 to win the Lancashire Cup, and Hull Kingston Rovers beat Hunslet 13–7 to win the Yorkshire Cup.